javiermontanana/grade5theory/_ad-chromatic-and-enharmonic/ad2-chromatic.md

 or like this Bbb Bb Cb

-or manay other ways.
+or other ways.
 They are all enharmonically equivalent and as far as writing a chromatic scale goes, they are all equally correct.

 ### aside

 In reality, some of these make sense in the context of certain keys, and some of them in ohters.
+(delete this)

 ### chromatic scale question in the exam